Ireland Company Formation PLC Setup

 - Last updated on .
 Written by Offshore Protection.

 Ireland is a renowned jurisdiction for company registration and many corporations around the world have made Ireland a subsidy or a base for operations.
 This is due to Ireland’s incredibly low corporate tax rate and its geographic proximity to Europe.
-Despite Ireland tax incentives, which attract foreign investment, it is not perceived as a traditional offshore tax haven, as it is part of the European Union (EU).
+Despite Ireland's tax incentives, it is not perceived as a traditional offshore company formation destination, as it is part of the European Union (EU).

 Companies Act Ireland

 Irish corporate legislation is regulated by the Companies Acts, enacted into law in 1963 and amended periodically through the last five decades, most recently in 2014 and effective as of June 2015.
 The act consolidates all existing statutes into a single statute as well as effectively implementing new reforms and procedures and will be the largest piece of legislation in the history of Ireland.

 There are several Irish company formation structures available, the most popular being the Resident Private Limited Company.
 This company structure has been widely used for private, commercial and various international business trade and holding activities.